 The pianist’s 2017/18 season is also peppered with exciting debuts.
 As well as giving performances at the Philharmonic halls of St Petersburg and Berlin, she will appear at the Tonhalle Zurich and London’s Wigmore Hall.
 In September, she will make her debut at the Piano aux Jacobins festival in Toulouse.
 She will perform Mozart’s Piano Concerto No. 23 K 488 with the MDR Symphony Orchestra, the Orchestre National de Belgique and the Wurttemberg Chamber Orchestra Heilbronn.
 Her touring schedule sees her appearing in countries including Mexico and the USA, and at the Rheingau Musikfestival she will give her first performance of Bach’s Goldberg Variations.

 Born 1993 in Tbilisi, Georgia, Mariam Batsashvili first studied with Natalia Natsvlishvili at the E. Mikeladze Central Music School in her hometown, before continuing at the Hochschule für Musik Franz Liszt in Weimar with Professor Grigory Gruzman.
 In 2011 she won First Prize at the International Franz Liszt Competition for Young Pianists in Weimar, and received the prestigious Arturo Benedetti Michelangeli Award in 2015.
 Mariam Batsashvili is a scholarship holder of the Deutsche Stiftung Musikleben.
 She has been an official Yamaha Artist since 2017.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.

-You can download Mariam’s biography below:
+you can download Mariam’s Biography: